 2. Fennec Fox

 Youโve probably seen this face popping up all around the internet by now.
-While some people opted for a fennec fox as pet, the upkeep, the trial and errors with training it along with the specialized diet, make it a very challenging pet to own.
+While some people opted for a fennec fox as a pet, the upkeep, the trial and error with training it along with the specialized diet, make it a very challenging pet to own.

 3. Ringtail